A Comprehensive Guide on How to Clean a Bathroom SinkÂ

 Having a steady cleaning routine helps maintain a hygienic and visually appealing space.
 It also prevents the need for more extensive cleaning sessions later on!

-As per our comprehensive guide to cleaning a bathroom, the frequency of cleaning a bathroom sink should be at least once a week or more if it experiences heavy use.
+As per our comprehensive guide to cleaning a bathroom, the frequency to clean a bathroom sink should be at least once a week or more if it experiences heavy use.

 We’ve found two good ways to turn this into a habit: to set a strict schedule and reward yourself for sticking to it.